-Based on data from the Norwegian Reference fleets, and the expert judgement detailed in Albert et al. (2016 WD), Norwegian landings by species and species groups from ICES Subarea 1 were estimated (Table 13.2).
-The main species landed tend to be larger specimens of Raja clavata, Bathy-raja spinicauda and Amblyraja hyperborea.
+Based on data from the Norwegian Reference fleets, and the expert judgement detailed in Albert et al. (2016 WD), Norwegian landings by species and species groups from ICES Subarea 1 were estimated for years 2012-2015 (Table 13.2).
+Landings tend to be restricted to the larger specimens of Raja clavata, Bathyraja spinicauda and Amblyraja hyperborea.